 How and when to applyShow more

-Complete this form and submit it no later than 31 December 2020
+Apply using our online application form no later than 31 December 2020.

 Comprehensive home building contract to build a new home

 Apply when you have evidence showing payments of at least $150,000 of the contract price have been made to the builder.

 Off-the-plan sales contract to purchase a new home

 Apply when construction has been completed and you are the registered owner of the property.